Lodakins/DroneTransportSystem/README.md

 ## TO BUILD THIS PROJECT
 - Clone to your local repository and
-- Open directory in your terminal and run command ``` mvn  clean install validate ```
+- Open directory in your terminal and run command ``` mvn  clean test ```

 ##  TO RUN THIS PROJECT
 -  Run command  ``` mvn deploy ```
+- A war is generated and can be found in the target folder
+-  Deploy war in tomcat server.

 ## ASSUMPTIONS
-- Drone battery level is set 100 at registration
+- Drone battery level is set 100 , weight set to 20gr,  state set to IDLE at registration

 **Base URL**: <br>{{localhost}}/DroneTransportSystem<br>